Featured Articles ➔

 Goodbye Dryness, Goodbye Flakiness

-Now that we’ve covered everything about that bothersome dryness under your beard, it’s time to recap what we’ve learned.
+Now that we’ve covered everything about that bothersome dryness of the skin beneath your facial hair and about beard dandruff, it’s time to recap what we’ve learned.
 Follow our advice, and in no time, your beard will be flake-free, luscious, and the envy of everyone at the bar on Friday night:

-- Be aware of what’s affecting your beard skin.
+- Be aware of what’s affecting your beard skin and causing beard dandruff.
 From extreme weather to overwashing, you have to make sure that you’re controlling the external factors affecting your skin on a day-to-day basis.

 - Be mindful of internal factors as well – cut down on at least one stressful activity and maybe invest in a shorter trim next time you’re at the salon.
 Working with your body rather than against it will prevent a multitude of other skin problems as well.